MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showas-property.md

 Be aware of:

 - Split buttons are supported everywhere on the desktop client except on sub form action bars or in context menus.
-When the feature key **ModernActionBar** is turned off, then it is not supported if the `ShowAs` property is set to `SplitButton` on a promoted action category group. <!-- makes sense? -->
+When the feature key **ModernActionBar** is turned off, then it isn't supported if the `ShowAs` property is set to `SplitButton` on a promoted action category group. <!-- makes sense? -->
-- Mobile clients do not support split buttons and if the `ShowAs` property is set to `SplitButton`, it will be ignored.
+- Mobile clients don't support split buttons and if the `ShowAs` property is set to `SplitButton`, it will be ignored.
+- Any tooltip, caption, or image property set on a group, isn't rendered, if the group is defined as a split button.
+It's still a best practice to set these properties, because they're used, if the group is rendered as a regular group, for example, on mobile clients.

 ## Example